Ongoingness (2025 - Ongoing)

-I created these pieces by layering paper, olive oil, and graphite on newsprint.
-I placed the resulting “ephemeral paintings” against a backlit window and photographed them.
-In some cases, I then digitally layered multiple photographs on top of each other.
-The text in the pieces is in Ladino (also known as Judeo-Spanish), my grandparents’ home language.
-I’ve found that Ladino has more satisfactory phrasing for “to forget” as in “to let go” than does Biblical Hebrew.
+I began these pieces by painting with olive oil on newsprint.
+Olive oil (which my grandparents survived on during the Nazi occupation of Greece, and whose significance in Israel-Palestine you can read about here) makes the paper translucent.
+I added graphite and paper collage elements and placed the resulting “ephemeral paintings” against a backlit window and photographed them.
+In some cases, I then digitally layered multiple photographs, taken at different times of day, on top of each other.
+The text in the pieces is Ladino (also known as Judeo-Spanish), my grandparents’ first language — a language that I have found has more satisfying translations for “to let go” than does Biblical Hebrew.

 Olvido/Rekuerdo, 2025.
-Ephemeral collage with vegetable oil, graphite, and scotch tape on paper against gloomy-day window, approx. 16" x 12".
+Photograph of ephemeral collage with vegetable oil, graphite, and scotch tape on paper against gloomy-day window.

 Rekuerdo/Olvido, 2025.
-Ephemeral painting with vegetable oil and graphite on paper against window, 18" x 24".
+Photograph of ephemeral painting with vegetable oil and graphite on paper against window.

 Floating, 2025.
 Ephemeral collage with paper, sharpie, and olive oil on window.

 Floating II, 2025.
-Digitally collaged photographs of olive oil paintings on window.
+Composite photograph of olive oil paintings on window.

 Sehora III, 2025.
-Digitally collaged photographs of olive oil paintings on window.
+Composite photograph of olive oil paintings on window and gouache painting on plexiglass.

 Sehora II, 2025.
-Digitally collaged photographs of olive oil painting on window.
+Composite photograph of olive oil paintings on window.

 Sehora, 2025.
-Digitally collaged photographs of olive oil paintings on window.
+Composite photograph of olive oil paintings on window.

-Untitled (Well 2), 2025.
-Digitally collaged drawings with pencil and olive oil.
-The text reads, "No es sovre ti de akabar el trabajo / Tampoko sos livre de abandonarlo," which is a Ladino translation of a verse from Pirkei Avot -- "It's not your job to complete the work, but neither are you free to abandon it."
+You are not obligated to complete the work / Neither are you free to abandon it, 2025.
+Composite photograph.
+The text reads, "No es sovre ti de akabar el trabajo / Tampoko sos livre de abandonarlo," which is a Ladino translation of a verse from Pirkei Avot.

 Monument to Forgetting